-The Saddlery is owned and run by Steph Rubbo, a qualified Saddler and keen equestrian who loves the look and longevity of leather.
+The Saddlery is owned and run by Steph Rubbo, a qualified Saddler and keen follower of all things equestrian, who loves the look and longevity of leather.
 A chance encounter reading The Last Horsemen by Charles Bowden ignited her passion for creating high-quality leather goods.
 Since then, she graduated with a Diploma in Saddle, Harness and Bridle Making from the Worshipful Company of Cordwainers and is a Society of Master Saddlers Qualified Saddler.
 Steph produces beautiful accessories and bridles and leather goods, winning top prizes from the Society of Master Saddlers.

 All our products are made from top grade materials that are robust and improve with age.
 We use English bridle leather, waxed linen thread and solid brass or nickel- plated fittings.